Kei te mihi atu te whanau a Te Putanga Ki Te Ao Matauranga ki nga akonga no tawahi.

-The Albany Campus' new Library building was officially opened by Prime Minister John Key on 7th May 2010.
-A new extension to the existing building was constructed to cater for growing student numbers and to provide state-of-the-art Library facilities and technologies.
+The Albany Campus' Library provides state-of-the-art Library facilities and technologies.
 We look forward to seeing you in the Library and helping you with your information needs during your time at Massey University.

 The Library is located on the East Precinct of the Albany campus, between the Atrium Building and the IIMS Building.
-The main entrance to the University is through Gate 1 on Dairy Flat Highway (formerly called State Highway 17) and car parking is available in front of the Quad Building.
+The main entrance to the University is through Gate 1 on the Albany Expressway (formerly called State Highway 17) and car parking is available in front of the Quad Building.
 Please see the campus maps, transport and parking information for further details.

 Lending: